Amed Rosario Player Props: Guardians vs. Mariners

 Looking to place a prop bet on Amed Rosario?
 Check out what's available at BetMGM and sign up with this link!

+- In seven games played this season, he has not gone deep.

-- Rosario picked up an RBI in 49 of 160 games last season, with multiple RBIs in 18 of them.
-He drove in three or more runs in five games.
+- Rosario has picked up an RBI in two games this year, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.